bastiao/EsgrimaJS/docs/Pipeline.md

 the goal of our test framework is execute the tests in the web application and take advantage of instanced javascript objects (if it is really possible due to the closures).

+### Workflow

+ The tests are loaded in all the event processors (test applications).
+The event mediator (server) will control the start of the process.
+They also has the tests loaded and knows how the tests flows.